All Episodes

 All right.

-Uh thank you, Senator Ron Johnson for all you do, and we will get to the bottom of it.
+We will get to the bottom of it.

-I'm never gonna stop.
+I'm never going to stop.

-Uh I don't care what anybody wants.
+I don't care what anybody wants.

-Uh hopefully Director Ray might get the urgency we need, and Durham will finish his job.
+Hopefully, Director Ray might get the urgency we need, and Durham will finish his job.

-We'll get to your calls final half hour next on the Sean Hannity Show.
+We'll get to your calls final half hour next on the Sean Hannity show.

 President Roosevelt clearly had the right to send to the United States Senate and the United States Congress a proposal to pack the court.